limkokhole/pypub/Readme.md

-# PATCH #
+# Patch #
-This is just my quick patch ti mae pypub works without error in python 3, may causes bug, please don't hesitate to open issue for any bug.
+This is just my quick patch to make pypub works without error in python 3, may causes bug, please don't hesitate to open issue for any bug.

 # Pypub #